blaenk/blaenk.github.io/provider/notes/gdb.markdown

 (gdb) watch (z > 28)
 ```

+There is also `rwatch` which triggers when a variable is read, and `awatch` which triggers when a variable is read _or_ written.

 Watchpoints are deleted as soon as any variable in the expression goes out of scope, requiring one to re-establish them the next time that function is called, if necessary.
 This can be automated by a command on a breakpoint in the relevant scope that establishes the watchpoint.

 ## Signals